kondekarshubham123/TCS-inframind-season-iv/README.md

 ## Image Gallery

-Below image will give clear idea about how the interface looks like after automation
+Below image will give clear idea about how the interface looks like after Autoscaling

 ![Inframind](https://github.com/kondekarshubham123/TCS-inframind-season-iv/blob/main/DOCS/screenshots/Diff.jpg)
 Feel free to check more images from our [Image Gallery](https://github.com/kondekarshubham123/TCS-inframind-season-iv/wiki/Image-gallery)